Norddeutscher Lloyd: Foundation of the German Empire

-In 1885, the NDL won the commission to provide postal service between the German Empire and Australia and the Far East.
-The associated subsidy underwrote further expansion, beginning with the first large-scale order placed with a German shipyard, for three postal steamers for the major routes and three smaller steamers for branch service from AG Vulcan Stettin.
-It was in fact a requirement of the commission that the ships be built in Germany.
+In 1885, NDL won an agreement to provide postal service between the German Empire, Australia, and the Far East.
+The associated subsidy underwrote further expansion, beginning with the first large-scale order placed with a German shipyard for three mail steamships for the major routes and three smaller steamships for branch service from AG Vulcan Stettin.
+It was a requirement of the agreement that the ships be constructed in Germany.